cc200723/-Machine-learning-and-AI/README.md

 # Machine-learning-and-AI
 ## iris
-A series of analyses were performed on the iris data set
+A series of analyses were performed on the iris data set.

 ## Convolutional neural network on the CIFAR 100
 You are going to train and experiment convolutional neural network on the CIFAR 100 dataset.